caiks/TBOT02/README.md

 ```
 We can see that the *level* one actives all have a similar number of *fuds* and *transforms* in their *models*.
 The active *history* has filled the available *size* of 10,000 *events*.
 The number of *fuds* per *size* per *induce* threshold varies from around 1.3 to 1.8.
 This metric is a simple proxy for *likelihood*.
 We can see that the forward and rearward facing actives tend to have higher *likelihoods* than the regions to the sides.

 The *level* two active is much larger with 2,879 *fuds* because of a larger active *history* of 258,581 *events*.
 The active *size* limit has not been reached, however, so the *likelihood* proxy is only 1.11338.
-This suggests that the proxy is only really a proxy for *likelihood* when comparing actives with the same *history size*.
+This suggests that the proxy is only a good proxy for *likelihood* when comparing actives with similar *history size*.
 For example, if we run *model* 61 for a another hour or two, we see a decline to 1.1099 -
 ```
 model_2     fuds cardinality: 3138  model cardinality: 45849        active size: 282728     fuds per threshold: 1.1099
 ```
 This suggests that the environment yields lower *fud alignments* at the margin.
 Of course, the overall *likelihood* must have increased nonetheless.

-#### Actor node mode 1
+#### Discounted goals - mode 1

-Given that the *likelihood* of dynamic *modelling* is usually not much less than the *likelihood* of static *modelling*, we can be fairly certain that had we implemented the modes in the same way as in `TBOT01` we would have had similar results.
+Given that the *likelihood* of dynamic *modelling* is usually not much less than the *likelihood* of static *modelling*, we can be fairly certain that had we implemented the modes of `TBOT02` in the same way as in `TBOT01` we would have had similar results.

-In `TBOT02` mode 1 we have tried a different approach in order to explore goal definition a little deeply.
+In `TBOT02` mode 1 we have tried a different approach in order to explore goal definition a little further.
 All of the `TBOT01` modes relied on the *variable* `room_next` with *values* `room1`, `room2`, `room3`, `room4`, `room5` and `room6`.
-These *values* do not give us any idea of the distance to goal, measured either by *events* or *slice* transitions.
-All we can do is select the *events* in the current *slice* with the desired *value* in order to choose the `motor` *value*.
+These *values* do not give us any idea of the distance to the next room, measured either by the number of *events* or by the number of *slice* transitions.
+All we can do is select the *events* in the current *slice* with the desired `room_next` *value*, and then  of this subset choose the `motor` *value* with the highest *count*.

-In `TBOT02` we add the concept of distance to the next room measured in the number of *events* from each *event* in the current *slice* to the `location` transition.
+In `TBOT02` we add the concept of distance to the next room measured as the number of *events* from each *event* in the current *slice* to the room transition.
 Furthermore, we discount distant transitions so that short past journeys to the desired next room contribute more than long journeys.
-Of course, the move from the discrete count of desired *events* in the current *slice* to real valued measure of the desired *events* adds many more options, such as the discount rate.
+Of course, the move from the discrete *count* of desired *events* in the current *slice* to a real valued measure of future outcomes adds many more options, such as the discount rate.

-The multitude of possible discounting configuration options and the fact that the active *history* is constantly changing in the dynamic `TBOT02` means that the results are much less consistent than for `TBOT01`.
+The multitude of possible discounting configuration options and the fact that both the active *history* and the active *model* are always changing in the dynamic `TBOT02` means that the results are much less consistent than for `TBOT01`.
 However, it does appear that the results of some configurations of various *models* do approach those of `TBOT01` *model* 27.
 For example *model* 62 -
 ```json
 {
 	"update_interval" : 5,